A Pathway through the Past

 Along this trail, you will find the foundations of a railroad embankment and bridge.
 The Bellevue Quarry Company built this railway around 1881 to move stone to the main rail lines serving Philadelphia and Wilmington.
 By 1899, the tracks of the Darby Line of trolleys crossed the land near here.
 This line connected Wilmington, Delaware to Darby, Pennsylvania where passengers could board trains to Philadelphia.
 It was this trolley line that the Cauffiel family rode from Wilmington to reach their summer home on this property.

 Location.
-39° 46.583′ N, 75° 29.083′ W. Marker is in Wilmington, Delaware, in New Castle County.
+39° 46.583′ N, 75° 29.083′ W. Marker is near Bellefonte, Delaware, in New Castle County.
 Marker can be reached from Cauffiel Parkway.
+Marker located along Cauffiel Park, which is part of Bellevue State Park.
 Touch for map.
-Marker located along Cauffiel Park, which is part of Bellevue State Park.
-Marker is in this post office area: Wilmington DE 19809, United States of America.
+Marker is at or near this postal address: 37 Stoney Run Rd, Wilmington DE 19809, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Cauffiel House and Estate (within shouting distance of this marker); Mount Pleasant School (approx. 0.6 miles away); Blue Rock Community Club (approx. 1.4 miles away); Mother Catherine Rosarii (approx. 1.8 miles away); Grubb/Worth Mansion (approx. 1.8 miles away); Rockwood (approx. 1.9 miles away); Old Claymont High School (approx. 2.1 miles away); Village of Arden (approx. 2.3 miles away).
-Touch for a list and map of all markers in Wilmington.
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+The Cauffiel House and Estate (within shouting distance of this marker); Mount Pleasant Methodist Episcopal (ME) Church and Parsonage (approx. 0.3 miles away); Mount Pleasant School (approx. 0.6 miles away); Blue Rock Community Club (approx. 1.4 miles away); The Guardian of Defenders Memorial (approx. 1.8 miles away); Mother Catherine Rosarii (approx. 1.8 miles away); Grubb / Worth Mansion (approx. 1.8 miles away); Rockwood (approx. 1.9 miles away).
+Touch for a list and map of all markers in Bellefonte.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 15, 2011, by Nate Davidson of Salisbury, Maryland.
-This page has been viewed 752 times since then and 8 times this year.
+This page was last revised on July 30, 2020.
+It was originally submitted on January 15, 2011, by Nate Davidson of Salisbury, Maryland.
+This page has been viewed 832 times since then and 51 times this year.
 Photos: 1, 2. submitted on January 15, 2011, by Nate Davidson of Salisbury, Maryland. • Bill Pfingsten was the editor who published this page.